Gregory-Eales/Rain-Man-AI/README.md

 </p>

 ## About
-The goal of this project is to build a proficient no-limit texas hold'em agaent using neural networks and monte carlo tree search.
+The goal of this project is to build a proficient no-limit texas hold'em agaent using neural networks monte carlo tree search, and traditional statistical hand evaluation.
+This agent will use various statistical.

 ## To Do